 If you want to ensure you’re interacting enough with potential customers, you must keep a close eye on your customer response rate.

 To figure out your customer response rate, you take the number of responses you give to social media users and divide that by the number of people who have engaged with your company.

 Your customer response rate needs to be high to encourage further engagement with your company.
 Responding to customers on social media makes your audience feel heard and solidifies their relationship with your brand, making them more likely to recommend you to their friends and family.

-When you want to maximize your brand’s engagement on social media, one of the best method is through employee advocacy.
+When you want to maximize your brand’s engagement on social media, one of the best methods is employee advocacy.
 With Clearview Social’s easy-to-use employee advocacy software, your employees can share pre-approved social content straight from their email to their personal social pages with one click.

-Clearview breaks down data for you with our robust analytics.
-You don’t have to worry about trying to calculate engagement rates on your own, because Clearview provides easy-to-understand analytics that show what type of content works best for you.
+Clearview Social breaks down data for you with our robust analytics.
+You don’t have to worry about trying to calculate engagement rates on your own because Clearview Social provides easy-to-understand analytics that shows what type of content works best for you.

 If you need to increase your invisibility online, get a free demo with Clearview Social so we can take your social media engagement to the next level.